dhnam/bigyo/README.md

 ```py
 bigyo.Bigyo().compare(a, b)
 ```
-and you get your nice side-by-side comparison.
+and you get your nice side-by-side comparison generator.
+(Note it is generator)

 ## Bigyo rendering strategy